WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let Fnn be valtype.
   b.
 If valtype' is Inn, then:
     1) Let Inn be valtype'.
-    2) If cvtop is TRUNC, then:
+    2) If cvtop is some TRUNC, then:
       a) Let (TRUNC sx) be cvtop.
       b) Let fN be iN'.
       c) Return $list_(`val_((Inn : Inn <: valtype)), $trunc__($size(Fnn), $size(Inn), sx, fN)).